bedwards04/hoop-up/README.md

 - User will be able to create an account
 - User will be able to sign into their account
 - User will be able to create, edit, and delete events
-- User will be able to invite other users to their event
-- User will be able to view upcoming events, and all of the information associated with each event (date, time, location, everyone who is attending, and type of event)
+- User will be able to view events, and all of the information associated with each event (date, time, location, everyone who is attending, and type of event)

 ## Future Functionality

+- Users will be able to invite other users to events which will send a notification to that user
 - Search for other users and add them as friends (like Facebook)
 - Users will be able to connect their Facebook account to invite friends to events
 - Notifications about invites from friends